 The delirium tremens symptoms can last anywhere from 2-3 days to as long as a week, depending on the severity of alcohol use.
-A small percentage of about 5% of people will experience DT’s during an alcohol withdrawal, and it can be life-threatening, leading to stroke, heart attack or death.
-This can effect the average age of death for an alcoholic.
-With the right addiction treatment and team of professionals, you can get better from your alcohol addiction and properly recover from delirium tremens.
+A small percentage of about 5% of people will experience DT’s during an alcohol withdrawal, and it can be life-threatening, leading to stroke, heart attack, or death.
+This can affect the average age of death for an alcoholic.
+With the right addiction treatment and a team of professionals, you can get better from your alcohol addiction and properly recover from delirium tremens.
 The compassionate and highly trained clinicians at Inland Detox are here to help you or your loved one struggling with alcohol withdrawal and addiction.

 What is Alcoholism?

 Alcoholism is an addiction to drinking alcohol and the inability to stop due to the intense and overwhelming cravings that it causes.
 Drinking alcohol in an unhealthy way can put your life at risk and cause harmful side effects to occur, including life-threatening health risks.

 It also includes “binge drinking” when you consume a significant amount of alcohol in a short period of time.
 For a man, that is considered five or more drinks within two hours and for a female, it is four or more drinks within a two-hour period.
 Binge drinking can cause serious health consequences and other safety risks to occur.

 Some of the signs and symptoms of alcoholism include the inability to cut back on your drinking despite the negative consequences, feeling a strong craving to drink, spending a lot of time drinking or thinking about it, giving up social activities or hobbies, withdrawal symptoms when you stop drinking, drinking during unsafe situations (driving or swimming), and missing obligations at work, school or relationships.